cdl-geneseo/geneseo-dictionary/S/Special-Sauce.md

 # Special Sauce

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Special Sauce

 Created by  Graham Drake, last modified on Jan 14, 2015

 Page creator: Unknown User (arh11)Date: Sep 28, 2008 17:52Text: (n.)
 The sauce that the hot dog ladies put on hot dogs. &quot;Please put extra special sauce on my hot dog.&quot; Source: Dictionary of Geneseo English 2001.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=special+sauce; the entry is probably not specific to Geneseo.
 Obsolete Fall 2006.